rundeck/rundeck/README.md

 RunDeck
 ========

-RunDeck is a command dispatcher with a modern web console.
+RunDeck is an open source automation service with a web console, command line tools and a WebAPI.
-It lets you easily run commands across a set of nodes.
+It lets you easily run automation tasks across a set of nodes.

 For more information, mailing lists, IRC channel, visit <http://rundeck.org>